MathiasStadler/rust_test_coverage/README.md

     ```

 > [!NOTE]
-> single quotation mark enclose code block
+> Code block is marked by single quotation marks

 ## init